IABTechLab/uid2docs/docs/sharing/sharing-overview.md

 ## Generating Tokens for UID2 Sharing

-When a sharing participant is sending a UID2 to another sharing participant, the raw UID2 must be encrypted into a UID2 sharing token.
+When a sharing participant is sending a UID2 to another sharing participant, the raw UID2 must be encrypted into a UID2 token.

 For example, when a sharing participant sends a UID2 outside the participant infrastructure, such as to an API endpoint or to a location such as S3 where it is accessible to another participant, the UID2 must be encrypted into a UID2 token.

 There are two ways that you can generate a UID2 token, and the correct way to generate the token depends on the usage scenario:
 - **Publishers**: For publishers sharing UID2 tokens in the bid stream, convert the input email address or phone number directly to a UID2 token.
 For details, see [Sharing for Publishers](sharing-publishers.md).
 - **All other participants**: To securely share UID2s between participants, first convert the input email address or phone number to a raw UID2, and then convert the raw UID2 to a UID2 token.
+This is the only valid method for sharing, other than for publishers.
 See [Token Example for Sharing](#token-example-for-sharing).

 The correct way to generate the token, for all UID2 participants except publishers, is to use the `encrypt` function in the corresponding server-side SDK: see [Steps to Implement Sharing](sharing-implementing.md#steps-to-implement-sharing).